 Complications related to coeliac disease

-There are a number of other medical conditions associated with coeliac disease which occur for different reasons:
+There are a number of other medical conditions associated with coeliac disease (pronounced SEE-lee-ak) which occur for different reasons:

 - The genes that predispose a person to coeliac disease also make them susceptible to other autoimmune conditions such as type 1 diabetes.